 With fuel cells we can reach high distances in mobility, fill up Energy in the same short time and have the same comfort we are used today from gasoline and diesel.

 Fuels Cells in stationary can change our heating systems from today into little power plants producing heat and electricity.

 So the fuels cell is one of the most attractive applications in the next future.

-Accumold is a world leader in optics and medical micro molding and we love to highlight leading minds in the field.
-Come visit us at W3+.
+Because Accumold is a world leader in optics and medical micro molding, we love to highlight other world leaders and leading minds in the field.

 Micro Mold answers at your finger tips.